ibm-cloud-docs/log-analysis/adoption.md

 You can provision {{site.data.keyword.la_full_notm}} instances in different {{site.data.keyword.cloud_notm}} locations.
 * Each location represents the geographic area where your {{site.data.keyword.la_full_notm}} requests are handled and processed for that instance, and where data is resident.
 * Each MZR location has three different data centers for redundancy.
 The data for each location is kept in the three data centers near that location.
 If all three data centers in a location fail, the {{site.data.keyword.la_full_notm}} service for that location becomes unavailable.
+* Each MZR configuration can accept a single data center failure.

 **When you choose the locations where you plan to provision {{site.data.keyword.la_full_notm}} instances, check the regulatory and high availability (HA) specifications of each location.
 For more information, see [Locations](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-regions).**
 {: tip}